daisy20170101/SeisSol_Cookbook/tpv5.rst

 simulation are provided.
 The tpv5.geo file contains the geometry for the fault in a cubit region.

-| Then the .geo file can be meshed by using:
+Then the .geo file can be meshed by using:

-|  gmsh tpv5.geo -3 -optimize -o tpv5.msh
+``$ gmsh tpv5.geo -3 -optimize -o tpv5.msh``

-| Then convert the .msh file to 3D Gambit neutral file
+Then convert the .msh file to 3D Gambit neutral file

-|  gmsh2gambit -i tpv5.msh -o tpv5.neu
+``$ gmsh2gambit -i tpv5.msh -o tpv5.neu``

-The toolbox of **gmsh2gambit** can be found in .
+The toolbox of **gmsh2gambit** is used for converting gmsh file to Gambit neutrual file.
+It can be found in SeisSol GitHub https://github.com/SeisSol/SeisSol/tree/master/preprocessing/meshing

-| The 3D Gambit file can be convert to PUML format for LTS in latest
-  version of SeisSol by:
+The 3D Gambit file can be convert to PUML format for LTS in latest version of SeisSol by:

-|  pumgen tpv5.neu tpv5
+``$ pumgen tpv5.neu tpv5``

 The compilation and usage of PUMGen can be found in https://github.com/SeisSol/PUMGen/wiki and https://seissol.readthedocs.io/en/latest/
 The mesh file (.geo) can be found in this repository.